Daman-Yang/daman-yang.github.io/_pages/about.md

 # PROJECTS
 **AIoT Smart Keyboard and Related Hardware; Jul 2025 - present**
--	A company project which aims at building a AI + IoT hardware eco-system in desk space
+-	A company project which aims at building an AI + IoT hardware eco-system in desk space
 -	Led the technical architecture design and selection, and carried out the marketing affairs and POC
 -	Currently leading R&D and working on Embedded Systems and PCB Design at the stage of EVT
 -	Technical stack: ESP32, ESP-IDF, OpenThread, IEEE 802.15.4 etc.